pasteof/gitlab-ce/.gitlab/issue_templates/Feature Proposal.md

 ### Proposal

-### Impact of this change and how can it be measured?
+### What does success look like, and how can we measure that?

-(If no way to measure impact, link to an issue that will implement a way to measure this)
+(If no way to measure success, link to an issue that will implement a way to measure this)

 ### Links / references